Buying Jeeps & HMMWVs at Government Surplus Auctions

 M-151 Jeeps or HMMWVs

 Military vehicles purchased through Government auctions are subject to a "de-mil" requirement (referring to demilitarization).
 This means that you have to remove certain parts (such as weapons, communications gear) or, in the case of M151 jeeps or HMMWVs, you have to destroy the vehicle.
 That's right, you have to totally crush and destroy a perfectly good vehicle before the resulting scrap pile can be removed from Government property.
-The full de-mil documentation is on this US Military web site and a quick reference to the codes can be found on the Government Liquidation.com web site.
-See the Sales Event Details topic on the Help page.
+The full de-mil discussion is on the linked Olive-Drab.com page.

 Here is what the US Government has to say about surplus jeeps on a DRMS website: